Fuel4us/EventManagingApp/README.md

 LAPR4/NSheets Project Repository
 ================================

+# Brief Note

+This project belongs to ISEP and It's contributors.
+It's free to check and to help you but it should be credited!

 # 1. Introduction

 This project aims at building a web version of Cleansheets, a Desktop worksheet application available at [Bitbucket](https://bitbucket.org/lei-isep/csheets).